orbitmines/archive/projects/_indefinite_future_projects/PENDING ; Education (2027+?).md

 - [OrbitMines as a Game Project]()
 - [Project - Research towards Designs (2024)]()

 Will make it possible to design a completely different category of educational systems.

-Basically using this project education/university stuff in teaching full science-related things.
+This is an incredibly complex problem, but everything about around OrbitMines will make thinking about these problems much easier.
+(It will take )

 Lots of time needs to go into the project before it's remotely ready for this.